 |9 holes, junior (17 & under)||$13|

 Hyland Greens Golf Course is operated under a joint powers agreement with the City of Bloomington.

 About the Partnership

-On Monday, March 1, 2021, the Bloomington City Council approved terms of a 3-year agreement for Three Rivers Park District to take over operation, management and maintenance of Hyland Greens Golf and Learning Center beginning with the 2021 golf season.
+On Monday, March 1, 2021, the Bloomington City Council approved terms of a three-year agreement for Three Rivers Park District to take over operation, management and maintenance of Hyland Greens Golf and Learning Center beginning with the 2021 golf season.

 How will Three Rivers enhance this golf amenity?

 Three Rivers will continue to offer an inclusive golf experience for all ages and abilities to learn and grow the game of golf.
 Three Rivers’ efforts will complement the offerings available at Dwan Golf Course, which will remain under the city of Bloomington’s management.